Israeli high-tech firms raise record $3.4 billion in 2014

 Israel's high-tech sector is among the world's largest and is a major growth driver, accounting for around 12.5 percent of economic output, 8 percent of the country's jobs and more than 50 percent of industrial exports.

-The industry is an investment magnet, attracting hundreds of multinationals like Apple, Intel and Google, who have been eager to snap up local start-ups and set up R&D centers.
+The industry is an investment magnet, attracting hundreds of multinationals like Apple, Intel and Google , who have been eager to snap up local start-ups and set up R&D centres.

 In the fourth quarter, high-tech companies raised $1.1 billion, the most in one quarter since 1999, up 39 percent from a year earlier.
 Over the past decade, the quarterly average was $470 million.